 There’s no pool, but, with a sea so clear, it would be pointless.
-Snorkeling equipment is available for you to explore the surrounding coral and seagrass meadows, which are often populated with grazing turtles.
+Snorkelling equipment is available for you to explore the surrounding coral and seagrass meadows, which are often populated with grazing turtles.

 How to get to Bird Island?

 It’s a 30-minute light aircraft flight from Mahé.

 If you’re looking for sandy-toed, low-key luxury, I’d pick Denis Island.
 It hosts similar wildlife to Bird Island (minus the masses of sooty terns) and is also a convenient 30-minute light-aircraft flight from Mahé.
 It also has the facilities to pander to your every need.

 Its 25 cottages are slipped in-between frangipani trees and bougainvillea.
 You can take guided island walks with the wildlife rangers, take lessons at the PADI dive centre, or simply find a quiet spot and enjoy the feeling of having an island to yourself.

 The island is pretty much self-sufficient, with tours running daily of the farm, vegetable gardens and kitchens where cheese, jams and bacon are made.
 This home-grown product can be enjoyed (of course) on a candlelit beach — or try a sunset champagne cruise.

 How to get to Denis Island?

 As you approach Silhouette by boat, it’s tricky to see where you’re going to land — it seems to rise straight up out of the ocean.